thaMilo/BASC_UNIGE/SHELLCODING_ASSIGNMENT/report/Shellcoding_Report-Milo_Galli_S4793560.md

 # BOF101

 The first thing to do to exploit the vulnerability in this exercise as the name suggested was finding the correct offset to make the input buffer overflow.
-In order to do so I used the cyclic pattern explained in the slides using pwntools methods that made this task quite simple
+In order to do so I used the cyclic pattern explained in the slides using pwntool=s methods that made this task quite simple

 ```python
 pattern = pwn.cyclic(100)